timm/ABC/README.md

 queries—and a few hundred lines of code.
 It’s a striking illustration of the Pareto principle:  **most of the value often comes from just a small fraction of the effort**.

+## Some Theory

+Tihis is acode-oreitend paper but before deving into the details, ot is usefuul to look at theintellectual origns of this work.

 ## Discussion